Okebiro/python/README.md

-I am using this respiratory to share my journey in machine learning
+I am using this repository to share my journey in machine learning